Home Colors

 What color is Burnt Sienna?

-Small orange toy with spikes on its head and eyes on a table next to a brown background
+A quirky orange toy with spikes on its head and wide, expressive eyes, placed on a table beside a soft brown background.

-Man in a brown leather jacket and black shirt is looking at the camera with a serious look on his face
+A man in a brown leather jacket and black shirt stares directly at the camera with a serious expression, exuding an air of quiet intensity.

 Burnt sienna is a deep reddish-brown color that is produced by heating raw sienna, a kind of clay.